autopkg/jss-recipes/README.md

 - `prod_name`
 	- The name used consistently throughout all recipes in the chain.
+	- `prod_name` should use the `NAME` input variable commonly used throughout AutoPkg recipes.
+This is an exception to the casing rules above.
+- `jss_inventory_name`
+	- Optional, but required if the `NAME` and the filename of the app bundle differ.
+	- Use spaces in `NAME` if that's how the application is named.
+It's 2015.
+Filenames can have spaces.
 - `category`
 	- Recipes included in this repository use a limited list of package categories:
 		- Computer Science